ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A slight chance of drizzle before 1pm, then a chance of rain.
+         <h3>This Afternoon</h3>A slight chance of drizzle before 1pm, then a chance of rain.
 Cloudy, with a high near 59.
-East wind 2 to 6 mph.
-Chance of
+East wind around 5 mph.
+Chance
-         precipitation is 30%.<br></div>
+         of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>Rain.
 Cloudy.
 Low around 48, with temperatures rising to around 53 overnight.
-East wind 5 to 12 mph, with gusts as high as
+East wind 3 to 10 mph, with gusts as high as
-         20 mph.
+         18 mph.
 Chance of precipitation is 100%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Wednesday</h3>Rain.
 Cloudy.
 High near 53, with temperatures falling to around 49 in the afternoon.
-Northeast wind around 14 mph, with gusts
+Northeast wind 12 to 16 mph, with gusts
-         as high as 23 mph.
+         as high as 28 mph.
 Chance of precipitation is 100%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Wednesday Night</h3>Rain before 7pm, then a chance of rain showers between 7pm and 1am.
 Mostly cloudy, with a low around 40.
-North wind 8 to 13
+North wind 8 to 15
-         mph, with gusts as high as 22 mph.
+         mph, with gusts as high as 26 mph.
 Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">